chmey/mips-disas/README.md

 ## MIPS Emulator

 Built on top of the disassembler, there is an emulator which starts from a fixed state and emulates the binary.
 In the end a certain value is computed and printed.
 This value was needed to pass the class homework.

+Only needed operations are implemented.
+If the emulator encounters a not implemented operation, it will print this incident and exit.
+This way you can iteratively implement new operations.